 - Pass all tests required for licensure in the state where the educator preparation program is headquartered and be eligible for licensure in the state where their educator preparation program is headquartered (actual licensure is not required).

 - Pass all tests required for Wisconsin licensure before a license will be issued.
-See Out-of-State Testing Information and Out-of-State Elementary Education Candidates
+See Out-of-State Testing Information

 - A content test taken for initial licensure in another state may be used in place of Wisconsin's content tests for the out-of-state application.
 If an applicant has not taken a content test for initial licensure in another state, in lieu of Wisconsin's content exam, a GPA of 3.0 or higher on a 4.0 scale in the subject area or position of the licensure program may be substituted.

-- Effective January 31, 2014, applicants for initial licensure in Wisconsin as an elementary teacher (grades K-5, EC, EC-MC, MC-EA), a special education teacher, a reading teacher, or reading specialist must receive a passing score on the Wisconsin Foundations of Reading Test (FORT).
+- Effective January 31, 2014, applicants for initial licensure in Wisconsin as an elementary teacher (grades K-5, Early Childhood, EC-MC, MC-EA), a special education teacher, a reading teacher, or reading specialist must receive a passing score on the Wisconsin Foundations of Reading Test (FORT).
 For more information see the National Evaluation Series website.